-Performance Target

-FY2016 FY2017 FY2017 FY2018

-Key Suppliers Screened for Sustainability - 35%
+Performance Та rget FY2017 FY2018 FY2019 FY2020 FY2021 FY2021 FY2022 Key Suppliers Screened for Sustainability Criteria (%) 6% 7% 7% 7% 5%

-Criteria (%)

-This is the first year of our report.
-For performance tracking purpose, we will use FY2017 data as our base for our performance tracking.
 We have not set a target for this as whether our key suppliers have sustainability policy in place is one of the many criteria for supplier selection.
 Also whether suppliers would like to establish sustainability policy is not within our control.
+In FY2021, 5% of our key suppliers have sustainability policy in place.